jeffwright13/pytest-fold/README.rst

     :target: https://ci.appveyor.com/project/jeffwright13/pytest-fold/branch/master
     :alt: See Build Status on AppVeyor

-A Pytest plugin to make output more manageable
+A Pytest plugin to make console output more manageable

 Features
 --------

-* TODO
+* Folds console output for failing tests so they only take up a single line each
+* Allows unfolding with user interaction

 Requirements